meekotherogue/by-night/university/university.md

   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done post university, and are sorted by year they were completed.
+This is the collection of art I produced when attending the University of Saskatchewan.
+I took a number of courses in art even though it was not my major.